Google has a new feature for Pixel phone users. It's called Call Screen, and it's designed to help you better understand who is calling and why.

 As the transcription appears on your screen, you'll be able to read along, decide to pick up, ask for more info, send a quick reply, or mark the call as spam.
 Again, this all happens on your device and is powered by Google's AI technology running behind the scenes.
 The audio and the transcript from your screened calls are private, too.
 Google said they won't be sent to anyone "without your permission".

-- When someone calls, tap Screen call.
+- That's it!
+Now, when someone calls, simply tap Screen call.

 - Google Assistant will help you screen the call and will speak on your behalf.